CNUUAS/CNUUAS.github.io/CONTRIBUTING.md

 # Contributing Guidelines

+Have branch per future, not branch per person

 ### Branch Strategy

 **Always create a new branch for significant changes.** This keeps the main branch stable and allows for proper code review.